chetan51/ChatApp/README.md

 - [ ] Refactor DataManager to use async calls instead, to better simulate calls over the network
 - [ ] Animate transitions between screens
 - [ ] Clean up / remove the need to rebuild layout over 3 frames when loading message list
+- [ ] Use object pooling when spawning UI elements for improved performance